Is there anything much homier and comforting the Homemade Dinner Rolls? We think not. These are so nostalgic and just perfect.

-- Lightly butter a medium bowl.
-Shape the dough into a bowl and put the dough in the bowl, turn the ball to coast it, and leave smooth side up.
+- Lightly grease a medium bowl.
+Shape the dough into a bowl and put the dough in the bowl, turn the ball to coat it, and leave smooth side up.

 - Cover the bowl with plastic wrap.
-Let stand in a warm place until it is double in volume, about 1 to 2 hours.
+Let stand in a warm, non-drafty, place until it is double in volume, about 1½ to 2 hours.
+(See NOTES about proofing)

-- Lightly butter an 11 1/2" x 8" baking dish.
-Turn the dough out onto an unfloured work surface and knead briefly.
+- Lightly butter a 7"x11" baking dish.
+Turn the dough out onto an un-floured work surface and knead briefly.

-- Divide the dough into 12 equal pieces and shaped each into a taut ball.
+- Divide the dough into 12 equal pieces and shape each into a taut ball.

 - Place the balls, smooth sides up, equally spaced, in the baking dish.